-Several cabin proposals have been incorporated into the proposals in this Plan because overnight shelter is an important part of a functional and diverse trail network in this remote rainforest environment.
+Several cabin proposals have been incorporated into trail proposals above because overnight shelter is an important part of a functional and diverse trail network in this remote rainforest environment.
 For this reason, the Trail Plan Committee decided to incorporate feedback on cabins into both public surveys.
-Cabins are an affordable vacation opportunity, a way for families and friends to spend time outdoors together.
+Cabins provide the only opportunity to get out of town without paying an expensive ferry or airplane ticket.
 Trails and cabins go hand-in-hand, creating a bundled recreational attraction more compelling than either alone.
 The draw of Salmon Lake and Shelikof is the opportunity to hike into a remote destination and have comfortable accommodations in all weather.
 Visiting these boat-accessible trails would also be less viable without overnight lodging.

 In the 2022 Survey, cabins were the second-highest ranked amenity that Sitkans wanted on trails.
-The demand for cabins outpaces supply as evidenced by the fact that 88% of respondents said that most or some of the time that they try to reserve a cabin, that cabin or a similar one is not available.
-When asked what types of cabins or shelters to develop, three quarters of respondents selected walk or bike-in or multi-day overnight huts.
+The demand for cabins outpaces supply as evidenced by the fact that 88% of respondents said that most or some of the time, they try to reserve a cabin, that cabin or a similar one is not available.
+When asked what types of cabins or shelters to develop, three quarters of respondents selected walk or bike-in, or multi-day overnight huts.